gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 having the R bit (Restart Indicator) set in the DTLS Chunk (see
 {{sctp-DTLS-chunk-newchunk-crypt-struct}}).
 There's exactly one active Restart DTLS Context at a time, the newest.
-However, a crash at the point having completed the key-management exchange but failing to commit the DTLS Key Context to secure storage could result in lost of the latest DTLS Key Context .
+However, a crash at the time having completed the key-management exchange but failing to commit the DTLS Key Context to secure storage could result in lost of the latest DTLS Key Context .
 Therefore, the endpoints SHOULD retain the old restart DTLS key context for at least 30 seconds after having the next